Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <figcaption> Figure 30.
 K-Means Clustering of Cumulative Drought Anomalies in Kentucky from July 1998 to June 2001: Three Clusters   </figcaption>
 </figure> <br>

+<p> In the end, which clustering method worked best: two, three, or four clusters?
+As discussed earlier, it is difficult to ascertain the ideal number of clusters when using multivariate methods.
+Each clustering set presented a different view of the trends in the underlying dataset: although a consensus algorithm suggested two clusters would create an ideal partition, the choice of three clusters seemed to best partition dataset into unique clusters.
+Similarly, using two or four clusters produced nearly symmetrical time series graphs, whereas using three clusters created a unique time series plot that better captured some of the weather stations recorded drought trends that were otherwise difficult to characterize. </p> <br>

 <h3> Discussion and Some Final Thoughts </h3> <br>

-<p> Finally, there is the question of which of these clustering schemes is the most effective.
-As stated at the beginning of this section, it is not necessarily obvious which clustering method will best group the dataset. (cont...)  </p> <br>

 <p> Having explored some interpolation and multivariate methods in GIS and R, this project is now concluded.
+This project served as a simple survey of some surface interpolation and multivariate methods, and mainly was intended to show an applied use of some techniques on a spatial dataset.
 Like the other projects, this project was sensitive to user-selected parameters, trial and error in creating a solid kriging model, and heuristic analysis in creating grouping models.
 During the interpolation phase, choosing a different number of points to interpolate with the IDW would have altered it greatly.
 Similarly, altering the kriging parameters, or choosing a different kriging type, would have created a different model.
 Likewise, the agglomerative clustering was done on a simple observational basis and choosing a different starting point for k could have strongly affected the quality of the k-means partitioning.   </p> <br>

-<p> This project served as a simple survery of some surface interpolation and multivariate methods, and mainly was intended to show an applied use of some techniques on a spatial dataset. </p>

 <p> Further graphical and mapping enhancements may be added to this project in the future. </p> <br>